kanitakadusic/si-docflow-windows/documentation/appsettings-setup.md

 ### ADMIN_SERVER_BASE_URL

-The base URL of the admin server used by the Windows application to fetch configuration and send logs.
+The base URL of the admin server ([si-docflow-admin](https://github.com/HarisMalisevic/si-docflow-admin)) used by the Windows application to fetch configuration and send logs.
-Currently, there is one dedicated admin server instance available: [si-docflow-admin](https://github.com/HarisMalisevic/si-docflow-admin).

 ### PROCESSING_SERVER_BASE_URL

-The base URL of the processing server used by the Windows application to handle document processing and finalization.
+The base URL of the processing server ([si-docflow-server](https://github.com/kanitakadusic/si-docflow-server)) used by the Windows application to handle document processing and finalization.
-Currently, there is one dedicated processing server instance available: [si-docflow-server](https://github.com/kanitakadusic/si-docflow-server).

 ### PORT

 The port on which the Windows application listens for incoming document processing requests.

+To support requests coming from the internet (outside the local network), it's necessary to:
+1. Allow inbound traffic on this port in the system firewall or security software.
+2. Configure port forwarding on the router to direct external traffic to the local machine on this port.

 ### MACHINE_ID

-A unique identifier for the Windows application used to fetch its initial configuration from the admin server.
-It follows the format **ipAddress:port**.
+A unique identifier for the Windows application used to fetch its configuration from the admin server.
+It follows the format **\<IP address\>:\<port\>**.

 ### OPERATIONAL_MODE